isabella232/adobeio-codelabs-event-runtime-action-webhook/lessons/lesson1.md

 ## Lesson 1: Step by Step Guide

 ### Initialize a Firefly app using template
-If you don't have a Firefly app, please follow [this](https://adobeio-codelabs-custom-events-adobedocs.project-helix.page/?src=/lessons/lesson1.html) to create one, make sure you have `publish-event`in the template and add `I/O management API`in console.
+If you don't have a Firefly app, please follow [Create a New Firefly App from Template](https://adobeio-codelabs-custom-events-adobedocs.project-helix.page/?src=/lessons/lesson1.html) to create one, make sure you have `publish-event`in the template and add `I/O management API`in console.
 After done, and run `aio app deploy` you should have seen this
 ![publishevent](assets/publishevent-1.png)

 and here is the project I set up at adobe developer console